gzalo/gzalo.com/content/articles/adc.en.md

 aliases: ["/adc_en/"]
 ---

-There are some low cost systems in which the reading of some sensors, potentiometers or other analog devices is required, by using a cheap microcontroller without integrated analog to digital converter.
+There are some low-cost systems that require reading from some sensors, potentiometers, or other analog devices, by using a cheap microcontroller without an integrated analog to digital converter.

-Adding an external ADC might require more microcontroller pins, more space in the PCB or more software complexity (for instance, I2C routines may be needed if that's the used bus).
+Adding an external ADC might require more microcontroller pins, more space in the PCB, or more software complexity (for instance, I2C routines may be needed if that's the used bus).

-If there aren't many requirements regarding resolution, accuracy, lineality, sample time, the solution is to use an RC circuit, and measure the time it takes to charge (similar to a double ramp ADC)
+If there aren't many requirements regarding resolution, accuracy, linearity, sample time, the solution is to use an RC circuit and measure the time it takes to charge (similar to a double ramp ADC)

 ![RC Circuit](/images/rc.png)

-The resistor may be changed to a thermistor (PTC or NTC) if the temperature is the variable to be measured, or a LDR to measure luminosity.
-It's also possible to use a capacitive sensor, by using a fixed resistor.
+The resistor could be replaced with a thermistor (PTC or NTC) if the temperature of something has to be measured, or with an LDR to measure luminosity.
+It's also possible to use this circuit to measure capacitance if the resistor value is fixed.

-It's needed to have a bidirectional pin in the microcontroller, which also should allow to set a high impedance (High-Z) state
+This circuit requires a bidirectional pin in the microcontroller, which should also allow setting a high impedance (High-Z) input state.

 The principle is the following:
-* Set the terminal to high for around 1ms, to charge the capacitor</li>
+* Set the terminal to high for around 1 millisecond to charge the capacitor</li>
-* Set the terminal in high z state and measure how long the capacitor holds the charge.</li>
+* Set the terminal in a high-z state and measure how long the capacitor holds the charge.</li>
 * Repeat the cycle according to the desired sample rate.</li>

 ![Charge/Discharge RC cycle](/images/descarga.png)